wmeints/tasty-beans/README.md

   This script deploys the application chart to your Kubernetes cluster.
 You can choose to deploy the latest version of a specific version by providing the `-ReleaseName` parameter.
+* `restart-deployments.ps1`
+  This script restarts all deployments.
+Use this if you've forgotten to deploy Istio or Dapr before deploying the Helm chart.
 * `clean-resources.ps1`
   This script cleans up resources that remain behind when deploying the application chart fails.